ahmadalwy3/ahmadalwy3/Quick-guide:-popup-user-interface.md

  - Grey - `noop`: exclude network requests from being subjected to dynamic filtering.
  - Red -  `block`: matching network request will be blocked.

+Rules set by clicking the cells are temporary by default - click the padlock button if you want to make them permanent or eraser to clear them.
+Pressing <kbd>Ctrl</kbd> (<kbd>Cmd</kbd> on Mac) when setting rules will make them permanent immediately.

 > ***
 > **Tip:**
 >